Mitch-Luedy/Community.VMware/README.md

 ### Description ###

 This project was created to provide a free VMware monitoring option to the Operations Manager community.
 The workflows in this Management Pack utilize PowerShell and VMware vSphere PowerCLI to connect to vCenter to perform monitoring.
+The problem I ran into with the original is that it did not work for vCenter Appliance, this one will if configured properly.

 ## Getting Started ##

-### Warning ###

-There is a bug that will cause MonitoringHost.exe to crash on the Management Server that manages the VMware discovered objects.
-Have a plan to mitigate this bug if you plan on testing this MP out.

 ### Basic Requirements ###

 * Operations Manager 2012
 * VMware vCenter Server
 * VMware vSphere PowerCLI (Installed on Management Servers)
+* If using this on an appliance, you will need a Windows machine to act as Proxy.
+PowerCLI will need to be installed on it.
+There is a limit currently of 1 vCenter per Proxy Windows Machine.
+*
 ### Setup ###

 1. Install the Operations Manager agent on each VMware vCenter server